mitchharpur/openshift-console-debugging/docs/debugging/README.md

 ### Debugger Client

 A debugger usually exposes an api that allows one or more debugger clients to interact with it.
 The **debugger client** could be a visual interface or it could be a text based one at the terminal.
 The **debugger client** issues commands using the debugger api in order to step through the debugee and view its state, but the debugger is always the controlling agent.
 This is how the VSCode IDE debugs go applications when using the go extensions.
 It simply functions as a debugger client to the go delve debugger.
-When stepping through code, it is issuing step commands through using the exposed api of a headless delve debugger process.
+When stepping through code, it is issuing step commands through the exposed api of a headless delve debugger process.

 Debuggers usually have a built in text interface that effectively functions as a debugger client.
 This allows the debugger to also function as a debugger client and communicate with another debugger instance through its api in a debugging session.
 This debugger process could be on the same machine or on another machine.
 Figure 1 illustrates the relationship between these  entities.